vppillai/h3Docs/apps/firmware_update/readme.md

 ## ATWINC1500 Binary tools

 The above mentioned script files internally use the following tools to build and program the image.
-1. image_tool - Builds compound binary image
+1. image_tool - Builds firmware binary image
-2. winc_programmer_UART – Program the built binary image to the WILC device.
+2. winc_programmer_uart – Program the built firmware binary image to the WILC device.

 ## Building Firmware Image